-Phillips’s book "A Clockwork Counterpoint: The Music and Literature of Anthony Burgess" (Manchester University Press, 2010), a groundbreaking examination of the work of the British composer-novelist best known as the author of "A Clockwork Orange", has been hailed in the press as “prodigiously researched, elegantly written” and “seamlessly fascinating”.
-Phillips is also a noted music theorist whose article “The Enigma of Variations: A Study of Stravinsky’s Final Work for Orchestra” in "Music Analysis" is cited by Richard Taruskin in "Stravinsky and the Russian Traditions" as “the best exposition in print of Stravinsky’s serial methods.”
+Phillips’s book "A Clockwork Counterpoint: The Music and Literature of Anthony Burgess”, a groundbreaking examination of the work of the famed British composer-novelist, has been hailed in the press as “prodigiously researched, elegantly written” and “seamlessly fascinating”.
+He is also a noted music theorist whose article “The Enigma of 'Variations': A Study of Stravinsky’s Final Work for Orchestra” in "Music Analysis" is cited by Richard Taruskin in "Stravinsky and the Russian Traditions" as “the best exposition in print of Stravinsky’s serial methods.”